braydio/RSAssistant/README.md

 - **Excel Log with Automatic Updates**:
   - Currently logs for Fidelity, Webull, Fennel, Robinhood, Public, BBAE, Vanguard, Schwab, Chase.
   - Setup instructions per excel file
+  - Can also send order details in bulk by saving order details down in manual_order_entry.txt in the provided format and run command '..todiscord'

 ## Dependencies